AlexJones0/obfusCate/README.md

 - `-m`, `--no-metrics`: Disables calculation of code complexity metrics for the obfuscated programs.
 - `-a`, `--no-alloca`: Disables use of alloca() to replace Variable Length Arrays (VLA) in the program whilst control flow flattening, as this is not defined in the C standard and may not be available in all systems (though it is in most).
 - `-u`, `--unpatch-parser`: Unpatches the parser/lexer/grammar used by yacc, such that the default pycparser CParser class `yacctable.py` is used.
 Disabling the patch will mean you cannot use labels with the same name as defined types, but may fix any unknown issues that arise due to patching.
+- `-s`, `--skip`: CLI only.
+Skips the menus, immediately obfuscating using any loaded composition file.

 <br>